quantumlib/qsim/docs/choose_hw.md

 *   The impact of noise on simulation depends on:
     *   What type of errors are included in your noise channel (decoherence, depolarizing channels, coherent errors, readout errors).
-    *   How you can represent your noise model using Kraus operator formalism
+    *   How you can represent your noise model using Kraus operator formalism:
         *   Performance is best in the case where all Kraus operators are proportional to unitary matrices, such as when using only a depolarizing channel.
-In this case, memory requirements are equal to noiseless memory requirements (8\*2^n bytes)
+In this case, memory requirements are equal to noiseless memory requirements (8\*2^n bytes).
         *   Using noise which cannot be represented with Kraus operators proportional to unitary matrices, can slow down simulations by a factor of up to 6** **compared to using a depolarizing channel only
-        *   Noisy simulations are faster with lower noise (when one Kraus operator dominates)
+        *   Noisy simulations are faster with lower noise (when one Kraus operator dominates).
 *   Experimenting with the 'f' parameter (maximum number of qubits allowed per fused gate):
     *   The advanced user is advised to try out multiple f values to optimize